oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 Navigation properties specified in $p$ are expanded by default.

-The algorithm is first given for the _special case_ of a single-valued `RecursiveHierarchy/ParentNavigationProperty` that does not lead to cycles and with the [standard definition for root](#RecursiveHierarchy).
+The algorithm is first given for the _special case_ of a single-valued `RecursiveHierarchy/ParentNavigationProperty` that does not lead to cycles and with the [standard definition of start node](#RecursiveHierarchy).
 The general case follows later.

 Let $T$ be a transformation sequence, $P_1$ stand in for zero or more property paths and $P_2$ for zero or more `rollup` or `rolluprecursive` operators or property paths.
 The transformation ${\tt groupby}((P_1,{\tt rolluprecursive}(H,Q,p,S),P_2),T)$ is computed by the following algorithm, which invokes itself recursively if the number of `rolluprecursive` operators in the first argument of the `groupby` transformation, which is called $M$, is greater than one.
 Let $N$ be the recursion depth of the algorithm, starting with 1.